 Unfortunately, this feature is not enabled by default, so this method still requires some additional configuration.
 To enable this setting the security.enterprise_roots.enabled must be set to true.
 For more details visit https://bugzilla.mozilla.org/show_bug.cgi?id=1314010

-To enable this feature on multiple computers you will need to use the method below which will also lock the preferences in Firefox.
+To enable this feature on multiple computers, you will need to use the method below which will also lock your preferences in Firefox.
 The benefit is that once enabled you can easily manage certificates using group policy in the future.

-- The 'securly.cfg' file must be placed in the root of the Firefox directory.
+- The 'securly.cfg' file must be placed at the root of the Firefox directory.
 For example: